phyous/babel-hose/README.md

 > "Now the whole world had one language and a common speech."
 > 	-- Genesis 11:1

-Twitters [streaming API](https://dev.twitter.com/docs/streaming-apis) hooked up to [Bing translator](http://www.bing.com/translator/) allowing you to understand what's happening everywhere in the world in real time.
+Twitters [streaming API](https://dev.twitter.com/docs/streaming-apis) hooked up to [Bing translator](http://www.bing.com/translator/) allowing you to understand what's happening everywhere in the world in real time in your native language.
 This project leverages the recently released [hosebird](https://github.com/twitter/hbc) framework for easy access to the [sample](https://dev.twitter.com/docs/api/1.1/get/statuses/sample) and [filter](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) streams.

 ## Setup